Infante Luis of Spain

-Luis Antonio Jaime of Spain (25 July 1727 – 7 August 1785), Infante of Spain, Cardinal Deacon of the titular church of Santa Maria della Scala in Rome, Archbishop of Toledo and Primate of Spain, 13th Count of Chinchón, Grandee of Spain First Class, known as the Cardinal Infante, was a son of Philip V, King of Spain and his second wife, Elisabeth Farnese.
+Infante Luis, Count of Chinchón (Luis Antonio Jaime de Borbón y Farnesio; 25 July 1727 – 7 August 1785), known as the Cardinal Infante, was a Spanish infante and clergyman.
+He was a son of Philip V of Spain and his second wife, Elisabeth Farnese.
+He was cardinal deacon of Santa Maria della Scala, as well as administrator of the temporal affairs, and later also of the spiritual affairs, of the Archdiocese of Toledo, the primatial see of Spain.

 He is listed in the Guinness Book of World Records as the youngest-ever cardinal.

 Life

 Early years

 Luis Antonio Jaime de Borbón y Farnesio was born the youngest son of Philip V, King of Spain, and his second wife, Elisabeth Farnese.
-While barely eight years of age, Luis was created 699th Knight of the Order of the Golden Fleece in 1735 and ordained Archbishop of Toledo and Primate of Spain on 9 September 1735, and subsequently named Cardinal-Priest of the Title of the church of Santa Maria della Scala (pro hac vice) in Rome on 19 December.
+While barely eight years of age, Luis was created 699th Knight of the Order of the Golden Fleece in 1735 and named administrator of the temporal affairs of the Archdiocese ofToledo on 10 November of the same year, and on 19 December of that year he was created cardinal deacon of Santa Maria della Scala, although he did not receive the red biretta until 23 March 1736 in Madrid, having previously in that year taken formal possession of the archdiocese on 13 March.
+On 26 November 1737 he was named administrator of the spiritual affairs of the archdiocese.
 On 18 December 1754 he abandoned the ecclesiastical life for lack of vocation, renounced his ecclesiastical titles and dignities and assumed the title of 13th Conde de Chinchón (Count of Chinchón) granted by his brother Infante Felipe.